fedor-goncharov/emacs-tutorial/README.md

 # emacs-tutorial
-Repository is dedicated to learn basics of configuration (and possibly further) of emacs
+Repository is dedicated to learn the basics of emacs configuration (and, hopefully, going beyond basics)